CP14 Notice From the IRS? What it Means & What to Do

 - Deadline for submitting payment.

-You should respond by the deadline on the notice to avoid receiving more letters from the IRS or having your account sent to the IRS collections department.
+You should respond by the deadline on the notice to avoid receiving more letters from the IRS or having your account sent to the IRS collections.

 Why You Are Receiving a CP14 Notice

 You’ll receive a CP14 notice when you didn’t pay your taxes in full for a given tax year.
+In other words, when you owe money to the IRS, this is one of the notices the IRS sends.
 For example, you may have filed a tax return that had a balance due, but failed to submit payment in full.
 Once the IRS processes your tax return, they will send the CP14 notice asking for payment.

 If you have tried to set up an installment agreement, you may receive IRS Notice CP14IA.
 This new IRS notice replaces the traditional CP14 notice in certain situations.